Comes with table and storage bins

 This KidKraft Ride Around Town Train Table is a fantastic buy for any train-loving child.
 The 100 included pieces provide variety, so your little conductor-in-training will spend hours with this toy—and you’ll likely want to join in as switch operator, helicopter pilot, or farmhand to get in on the fun, too.

-- Product Name Ride Around Town Train Table
+- Product Name Ride Around Train Set and Table

 - MPN 17836